learning1234embed/NeuralWeightVirtualization/README.md

 # Fast and Scalable In-memory Deep Multitask Learning via Neural Weight Virtualization

 ## Introduction
-This is an open-source repository of the paper titled "***Fast and Scalable In-memory Deep Multitask Learning via Neural Weight Virtualization***", which is submitted to [MobiSys 2020](https://www.sigmobile.org/mobisys/2020/).
+This is an open-source repository of the [MobiSys 2020](https://www.sigmobile.org/mobisys/2020/) paper titled "***Fast and Scalable In-memory Deep Multitask Learning via Neural Weight Virtualization***".
 It enables fast and scalable in-memory multitask deep learning on memory-constrained embedded systems by (1) packing multiple deep neural networks (DNNs) into a fixed-sized main memory whose combined memory requirement is larger than the main memory, and (2) enabling fast in-memory execution of the DNNs.

 This repository implements (1) *virtualization of weight parameters* of multiple heterogeneous DNNs of arbitrary network architectures, and (2) *in-memory execution and context-switching* of deep neural network (DNN) tasks.
-For the reviewers' convenience, we provide a step-by-step guideline for the weight virtualization and in-memory execution of the five DNN that are used for the multitask learning IoT device, one of the application systems we implemented in the paper.
+For the user's convenience, we provide a step-by-step guideline for the weight virtualization and in-memory execution of the five DNN that are used for the multitask learning IoT device, one of the application systems we implemented in the paper.
 The sizes of those DNNs are small, so the entire process of weight virtualization can be easily demonstrated in a reasonable time without requiring to spend several days.
 The five DNNs to be virtualized are [MNIST](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf), [GoogleSpeechCommands (GSC)](https://arxiv.org/abs/1804.03209), [German Traffic Sign Recognition Benchmark (GTSRB)](https://www.ini.rub.de/upload/file/1470692848_f03494010c16c36bab9e/StallkampEtAl_GTSRB_IJCNN2011.pdf), [CIFAR-10](https://www.cs.toronto.edu/~kriz/learning-features-2009-TR.pdf), and [Street View House Numbers (SVHN)](http://ufldl.stanford.edu/housenumbers/nips2011_housenumbers.pdf).
 It shows an example of weight virtualization, which can be easily applied to any other DNNs, i.e., they can be virtualized in the same way presented here.

 &nbsp;
 ## Software Install and Setup